CoryG89/MoonDemo/README.md

 ## Credit

-In order to satisfy my proposed goal of creating a photorealistic 3D demo of the moon I first began looking for the best texture map of our Moon that I could find.
+In order to create a photorealistic demo I set out to find the highest quality public domain maps of the Moon available.
 I found out that there is good data published through the Map a Planet initiative and available on the [**USGS PDS site**][USGS].
 The best data we have for our Moon was actually gathered by the [**Clementine spacecraft**][Clementine].
 It is possible to process a greyscale image of the entire surface of our Moon using this data, and as far as I know the best maps of the lunar surface we have today were derived from this data.
-USGS data is public domain.
+I was delighted to know that all this great data available from USGS is public domain.

 The best map I could find was processed by [**Jens Meyer**][Jens Meyer] and apparently also darkened up by [**Steve Albers**][Steve Albers].
 It and other